iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [SchemaLoader]($ecschema-metadata) can be constructed with any function that returns [ECSchemaProps]($common) when passed a schema name string.

 ## Display

+### Custom terrain providers

+Previously, 3d terrain required access to [Cesium World Terrain](https://cesium.com/platform/cesium-ion/content/cesium-world-terrain/), a paid service.
+Now, applications can use their own sources of 3d terrain by registering a [TerrainProvider]($frontend) and implementing a [TerrainMeshProvider]($frontend) to produce 3d terrain meshes.

+The name of the provider is stored in [TerrainSettings.providerName]($common).
+The default is "CesiumWorldTerrain".

+See [BingTerrainProvider](https://github.com/iTwin/itwinjs-core/blob/master/test-apps/display-test-app/src/frontend/BingTerrainProvider.ts) for an example of a custom terrain provider.

 ### Ambient occlusion improvements